 ⚖️ Florida’s Trespass Laws: The Basics

-Florida has two main trespassing statutes:
+lorida recognizes two main trespass statutes:

-🚓 How Can You Trespass in a Public Place?
+🚷 How Can You Trespass in a Public Place?

-• Returned after being previously banned or trespassed
+• Returned after being banned or trespassed;

-• Interfered with the operations of the space (e.g., disorderly conduct)
+• Interfered with operations (e.g., disorderly conduct);

 🔁 Examples of Trespassing in Public Places

-• Refusing to leave a public library at closing time
+• Refusing to leave a public library at closing time.

 🧠 What Police and Prosecutors Must Prove

-1. You were not authorized to be on the premises
+1️⃣ You were not authorized to be on the premises;

 Defenses may include:

-• No clear notice to leave
+• No clear notice or signage;

-• No intent to interfere or cause disruption
+• No intent to disrupt or interfere;

 💥 Penalties for Trespassing in Florida

-• First-degree misdemeanor (up to 1 year in jail)
+• First-degree misdemeanor: up to 1 year in jail and $1,000 fine.

 👨⚖️ Fort Lauderdale Trespassing Defense Lawyer

-🔍 More Answers About Trespassing in a Public Place in Florida
+❓ FAQs: Trespassing in a Public Place in Florida

 ❓ Can I be trespassed from a public place in Florida?